 You might think that beauty products and toiletries are some of the hardest things to go plastic-free, but there are actually a few really easy swaps you can make and zero waste beauty is very much a growing market which makes it easier to find swaps.
 One of the first things you should do is to check your beauty product ingredients to avoid synthetic polymers such as dimethicone and other silicones which are most commonly found in haircare and makeup products.
 Thankfully microbeads have been banned in the UK since 2018 so that’s one less thing you have to look out for!

-On to the swaps – this is by no means an exhaustive list, more of a starting point of easy switches to make towards using less plastic in your beauty products.
+On to the swaps – this is by no means an exhaustive list, more of a starting point of easy switches to make towards going plastic-free with your beauty products.

 1. Soap Bars

-Probably the easiest swap to make is from liquid soap to good old fashioned bar soap.
+Probably the easiest plastic-free beauty swap to make is from liquid soap to good old fashioned bar soap.
 We’ve been using a Trevarno bar soap in the bathroom in my house for the past few weeks now and it works a treat.
 Note to self though: remember to get a soap dish to stop the pesky thing sliding around everywhere!

 2. Reusable Cotton Pads/Cloths

 Does anyone even use makeup removing wipes anymore?!
 Makeup wipes and even single-use cotton pads can be easily switched to reusable organic cotton/bamboo pads or cloths like these from Tabitha Eve.
 I personally have a little drawer of organic cotton cloths for hot cloth cleansing and simply wash them after each use with a natural laundry detergent and they’re all good to use again and again.

 3. Bamboo/Wooden Toothbrush